Funny or Die: Michelle Obama's Eat Brighter Campaign

 On February 16, 2015, the First Lady of the United States, Michelle Obama, teamed up with Billy Eichner and Big Bird to promote her health initiative called 'Eat Brighter!'
 In the episode the trio join together at a grocery store in Washington D.C. to play a game titled "Ariana Grande or Eating a Carrot?"

 Michelle Obama made an appearance in a Funny Or Die movie trailer for "Snakpocalypse" which was featured on September 2, 2014.
 The trailer described the events that led to the elimination of a teenage population due to poor food choices offered at their high school.
 Michelle Obama's Let's Move! campaign supports healthy eating in youth and adults and she appears in the video crunching on a carrot.

 Kristen Bell & Christina Hendricks For Women's Wage Equality

 "Mary Poppins Quits" with Kristen Bell was featured on Funny Or Die on July 23, 2014.
 In the video Mary Poppins played by Kristen Bell sings about increasing minimum wage in order to meet living wage standards.

 "Modern Office" with Christina Hendricks was published on August 6, 2014.
 Christina Hendricks who plays fictional character Joan Harris on AMC's Mad Men gets a new job in a modern office.
 Hendricks transports her character from the 1960s into a modern office environment.
 The video insinuates that modern office environments maintain antiquated policies regarding women's roles in the workplace.

 Prop 8 The Musical

-In response to 2008 California Proposition 8 ("Prop 8") Funny or Die produced a short musical written by Marc Shaiman and starring Jack Black (as Jesus), John C. Reilly and Neil Patrick Harris satirising Prop 8.
+In response to 2008 California Proposition 8 ("Prop 8") Funny or Die produced a short musical written by Marc Shaiman and starring Jack Black (as Jesus), John C. Reilly and Neil Patrick Harris satirizing Prop 8.